 A novel form of cell therapy is ex vivo gene therapy.
 For this type of cell therapy, cells collected from the patient or a donor are genetically modified prior to their infusion into the patient.
-Analogous to other cell therapies, the ability to produce a therapeutic dose of these gene-modified cells is a major limitation to the commercialization of these cell therapies.
+Similar to other cell therapies, the ability to produce a therapeutic dose of these gene-modified cells is a major limitation to the commercialization of these cell therapies.
 This limitation is further exacerbated by the additional requirement that the cells be genetically modified under conditions that are sterile and comply with GMP.

 Gene therapy is a therapeutic modality that holds the potential to significantly impact the delivery of healthcare and the delivery of therapeutically useful protein-based drugs within the body.
-Gene therapies are generally targeted at the introduction of a missing normal gene into otherwise defective human tissue, or the introduction of novel biologic capability into the body via the introduction of a gene not ordinarily present (for example, genes providing for the enhanced recognition and destruction or inhibition of the HIV-1 virus).
+Gene therapies are generally targeted at the introduction of a missing normal gene into otherwise defective human tissue, or the introduction of novel biologic capability into the body via the introduction of a gene not ordinarily present.
 The major developmental focus of the ex vivo gene therapy industry has been to identify the therapeutic gene of interest, insert it into a suitable vector that can be used to transport and integrate the gene into the DNA of the target cell, and then cause the gene to become expressed.
-Aastrom believes that for ex vivo gene therapy to progress to clinical applications, a process to produce a sufficient quantity of therapeutic cells is required for many such therapies as is an efficient means to insert the gene vector into target cells.
-Gene therapy is still in an early stage of development by third development and regulatory approval of individual gene therapy applications.
-No assurance can be given that such applications will be developed or approved or that Aastrom's processes or product candidates will find successful applications in such therapies.
-Successful development of Aastrom's processes and product candidates for application in ex vivo gene therapy will require substantial additional research and development, including clinical testing, and will be subject to Aastrom's ability to finance such activities on acceptable terms, if at all.
+We believe that for ex vivo gene therapy to progress to clinical applications, a process to produce a sufficient quantity of therapeutic cells is required for many such therapies as is an efficient means to insert the gene vector into target cells.
+Gene therapy is still in an early stage of development by third parties.
+Our business opportunity is dependent upon the successful development and regulatory approval of individual gene therapy applications.
+No assurance can be given that such applications will be developed or approved or that our processes or product candidates will find successful applications in such therapies.
+Successful development of our processes and product candidates for application in ex vivo gene therapy will require substantial additional research and development, including clinical testing, and will be subject to our ability to finance such activities on acceptable terms, if at all.
 See "Business Risks."

-The AastromReplicell(TM) System for Gene Therapy
+The AastromReplicellTM System for Gene Therapy

-The AastromReplicell(TM) System has been designed to produce cells for therapy, and Aastrom believes that the AastromReplicell(TM) System may be useful in many potential ex vivo gene therapy applications.
-Further, Aastrom anticipates that its proprietary stem cell production process technology implemented by the AastromReplicell(TM) System may provide the conditions for clinical scale stem cell division, and enable or enhance the introduction of therapeutic genes into stem cell DNA.
-Aastrom believes that its technology may also enable expansion of more mature progeny of these stem cells to create a gene therapy cell product with potential short and long term therapeutic effect.
+The AastromReplicellTM System has been designed to produce cells for therapy, and we believe that the AastromReplicellTM System may be useful in many potential ex vivo gene therapy applications.
+Further, we anticipate that our proprietary stem cell production process technology implemented by the AastromReplicellTM System may provide the conditions for clinical scale stem cell division, and enable or enhance the introduction of therapeutic genes into stem cell DNA.
+We believe that our technology may also enable expansion of more mature progeny of these stem cells to create a gene therapy cell product with potential short and long term therapeutic affect.

-Aastrom's technologies are intended to provide two capabilities in ex vivo gene therapy: (i) the enablement of stem cell gene therapies for a variety of hematologic and other disorders, based on the AastromReplicell(TM) System's ability to enable large scale stem cell division ex vivo; and (ii) the enablement of gene transfer and therapeutic cell production by local and regional primary patient care facilities and ancillary service laboratories.
+Our technologies are intended to provide two capabilities in ex vivo gene therapy: (i) the enablement of stem cell gene therapies for a variety of hematologic and other disorders, based on the AastromReplicell[TM] System's ability to enable large scale stem cell division ex vivo; and (ii) the enablement of gene transfer and therapeutic cell production by local and regional primary patient care facilities and ancillary service laboratories.

-The Aastrom(TM) Gene Loader
+The Aastrom[TM] Gene Loader